SolidWallOfCode/libswoc/doc/code/IPSpace.en.rst

 Blend
 +++++

+Blending is different than marking or filling, as the latter two apply the payload passed to the method.
+That is, if an address is marked by either method, it is marked with precisely the payload passed to the method. :code:`blend` is different because it can cause an address to be marked by a payload that was not explicitly passed in to any coloring method.
+Instead of replacing an existing payload, it enables computing the resulting payload from the existing payload and a value passed to the method.

 The :libswoc:`swoc::IPSpace::blend` method requires a range and a "blender", which is a functor that blends a :arg:`color` into a :code:`PAYLOAD` instances.
 The signature is ::

   bool blender(PAYLOAD & payload, U const& color)

-The type :code:`U` is that same as the template argument :code:`U` to the method, which must be compatible with the second argument to the :code:`blend` method.
+The type :code:`U` is that same as the template argument :code:`U` to the :code:`blend` method, which must be compatible with the second argument to the :code:`blend` method.
 The argument passed to :code:`blender` is the second argument to :code:`blend`.

 The method is modeled on C++ `compound assignment operators
 <https://en.cppreference.com/w/cpp/language/operator_assignment#Builtin_compound_assignment>`__.
 If
-the blend operation is thought of as the "@" operator, then the blend functor performs :code:`lhs @= rhs`.
-That is, :arg:`lhs` is modified to be the combination of :arg:`lhs` and :arg`rhs`. :arg:`lhs` is always the previous payload already in the space, and :arg:`rhs` is the :arg:`color` argument to the :code:`blend` method.
+the blend operation is thought of as the "@" operator, then the blend functor performs :code:`lhs @=rhs`.
+That is, :arg:`lhs` is modified to be the combination of :arg:`lhs` and :arg`rhs`.
+:arg:`lhs` is always the previous payload already in the space, and :arg:`rhs` is the :arg:`color` argument to the :code:`blend` method.
 The internal logic handles copying the payload instances as needed.

-The return value indicates whether the combined result in :arg:`lhs` is a valid payload or not.
+The return value of the blender indicates whether the combined result in :arg:`lhs` is a valid payload or not.
 If it is the method should return :code:`true`.
 In general most implementations will :code:`return true;` in all cases.
 If the method returns :code:`false` then the address(es) for the combined payload are removed from the container.
 This allows payloads to be "unblended", for one payload to cancel out another, or to do selective erasing of ranges.

 As an example, consider the case where the payload is a bitmask.
-It might be reasonable to keep empty bitmasks in the container, but it would also be reasonble to decide the empty bitmask and any address mapped to it should removed entirely from the container.
+It might be reasonable to keep empty bitmasks in the container, but it would also be reasonable to decide the empty bitmask and any address mapped to it should removed entirely from the container.
 In such a case, a blender that clears bits in the payloads should return :code:`false` when the result is the empty bitmask.